akanass/rx-file-upload/README.md

     type: [File.type], // type property of the current file to upload sha256Checksum?: [checksum] // generated only if config.addChecksum === true },
-  file: [File], // the file object to upload which is the binary data.
-For a file upload, it's the file itself and for chunks upload, it's the chunk part split as the sequence described below. chunkData?: { // generated only if config.useChunks === true
+  [additionalFormData.fieldName]?: [additionalFormData.data], // generated only if `additionalFormData` object is passed in parameter of the upload method chunkData?: { // generated only if config.useChunks === true
     sequence: [number], // the current chunk number
     totalChunks: [number], // the total number of chunks
     startByte: [number], // the start byte number of the chunk
     endByte: [number] // the end byte number of the chunk },
-  [additionalFormData.fieldName]?: [additionalFormData.data] // generated only if `additionalFormData` object is passed in parameter of the upload method
+  file: [File], // the file object to upload which is the binary data.
+For a file upload, it's the file itself and for chunks upload, it's the chunk part split as the sequence described in chunkData
 };

 // FormData instance